Whitewater

 Yes, the ability to swim is a requirement for this activity.

-Are life guards on duty at the Deep Water Solo climbing complex?
+Are lifeguards on duty at the Deep Water Solo climbing complex?

 Yes, Deep Water Solo will have a certified lifeguard on duty at all times when the activity is accessible to pass holders.